<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 This tax strategy applies to all UK taxes applicable to the Group and the document is owned by the Board of Directors of Group (“the Board”).

 This document is reviewed annually, updated as appropriate and approved by the Board.
 The Board is responsible for setting and monitoring the strategy.
-The CFO alongside with the Group Tax Director are accountable to the Board for the implementation of the tax strategy and the management of tax and related risk.
+The Finance Lead alongside with the Group’s Tax Team are accountable to the Board for the implementation of the tax strategy and the management of tax and related risk.

 1. Group's introduction

-Although the Group has also its overseas presence in 24 European countries, trading in the UK forms significant part of group’s revenues (between 20-25%).
+Although the Group has also its overseas presence in 24 European countries, trading in the UK forms significant part of group’s revenues (around 30%).

 The Group is headed up by UK incorporated holding company Konica Minolta Marketing Services EMEA Limited, a subsidiary of Konica Minolta Business Solutions Europe GmbH.
 The Group is ultimately owned and controlled by Konica Minolta Inc., incorporated in Japan and listed on the Tokyo and US stock exchange.

 The principal trading company in the Group is Konica Minolta Marketing Services Limited, incorporated and tax resident in the UK.
-It is engaged in all three pillars of the main business relating to securing specific marketing activities for the clients: communications agency (setting up marketing campaigns or marketing strategy), creative production (preparing virtual marketing visuals) and print management (production of marketing materials and products like leaflets, brochures, holders etc)
+It is engaged in all three pillars of the main business relating to securing specific marketing activities for the clients: communications agency (setting up marketing campaigns or marketing strategy), creative production (preparing virtual marketing visuals), print management (production of marketing materials and products like leaflets, brochures, holders etc) and paper sales to international clients.

 2. Managing tax risks